 Sororities have long been under fire for their hegemonic social makeup.
-The stereotype of rich white blondes comes from a place of truth: the average annual membership fee for a sorority here at UC Berkeley hovers at $1,653, a figure last reported in 2014.
+The stereotype of rich white blondes comes from a place of truth: the average annual membership fee for a Cal sorority hovers at $1,653, a figure last reported in 2014.
 That’s no small investment in a system that basically exists to give you access to drinking wine out of bags with Brad at Phi Psi.

 Notoriously lacking in diversity, even greek life at the oh-so progressive campus of UC Berkeley is commonly known for being majority white.
 While no official headcount was taken, observers recount that there sure were a lot of blondes dancing on the tables at Phi Tau the other night.